ankush-phulia/Logic-for-CS/README.md

-# COL-703
+# Logic for CS
-Projects done in Logic for CS, 2017
+Projects done in COL 703 - Logic for CS, 2017

 1. Scanning-Parsing statements in Propositional Logic
 2. Resolution in Propositional Logic